U.S. seen likely to relieve Prudential of 'systemic' oversight

-WASHINGTON, Oct 16 (Reuters) - A panel of U.S. regulators is seen as likely to relieve Prudential Financial Inc from stricter oversight when it meets on Tuesday, in a move that could reduce the insurance company’s regulatory costs.
+WASHINGTON (Reuters) - A panel of U.S. regulators is seen as likely to relieve Prudential Financial Inc (PRU.N) from stricter oversight when it meets on Tuesday, in a move that could reduce the insurance company’s regulatory costs.

 The Financial Stability Oversight Council (FSOC), which convenes top market and bank regulators, is set to vote on whether to remove Prudential’s label as a “systemically significant financial institution,” according to a person familiar with the matter.